slabban/slabban.github.io/index.md

 <a name="RCBOT"></a>

-### Lane keeping & Obstacle Avoidance using the PixyCam and an Infrared Sensor
+### Lane keeping & Collision Avoidance - Robot Car

 [![Mechatronic Car](https://res.cloudinary.com/marcomontalbano/image/upload/v1607640464/video_to_markdown/images/youtube--EgaXYLZe98o-c05b58ac6eb4c4700831b2b3070cd403.jpg)](https://youtu.be/EgaXYLZe98o "Mechatronic Car")

 Does a Master's degree in Mechatronics even count if you don't team up with an awesome group and create a really cool robot?
-Actually, it still does, but our team did it anyway.
+Yes it does, but our team did it anyway.

-This little fella was created for our Microcomputer-Based Control Systems course at Oakland University, where we successfully designed, simulated, and programmed it to perform Lane keeping, Obstacle Avoidance, and Adaptive Cruise Control (ACC) via sensor fusion of Computer Vision Systems of the _Pixy2 Smart Vision Sensor_ and a _Sharp GP2Y0A21YK Infrared Sensor_ that were contolled by an _Arduino Uno_.
+This little fella was created for our Microcomputer-Based Control Systems course at Oakland University, where we successfully designed, simulated, and programmed it to perform Lane keeping, Collision Avoidance, and Adaptive Cruise Control (ACC) via sensor fusion of Computer Vision Systems of the _Pixy2 Smart Vision Sensor_ and a _Sharp GP2Y0A21YK Infrared Sensor_ that were contolled by an _Arduino Uno_ ECU.

 My role on this project was broken down into 3 main roles:
 1. Develop High level control implementation.